Contents

 Where you are being paid to build dozens of PCs and dozens of PCBs, would you be able to take the time to check the prices of all these materials?
 Likely not.

 It is the difference between what is involved in an NRE cost and a unit cost.
-An NRE cost revolves around assumptions based on the cost of specific tasks and materials, sets a price for the project measured against what has been funded, then sets those costs in stone for the project’s entirety.
+An NRE cost revolves around assumptions based on the cost of specific tasks and materials, sets a price for the project measured against what has been funded, and then sets those costs in stone for the project’s entirety.

 A unit cost requires much more time and effort.
 Unit costs take into account every single task and all the materials involved in any given project.
 These totals can change as the resources involved change in and of themselves.
 For this reason, the unit cost is a little more effective when it comes to micromanaging the budget of a project regarding PCBs.

-The primary question that should be asked when it comes to comparing NRE costs against unit cost has to do with the size of the project.
+The primary question that should be asked when it comes to comparing NRE costs against unit costs has to do with the size of the project.
 Any project considered to be a large project for the production and manufacture of many PCBs will benefit from NRE costs as it will save more time, and the budget chosen may pay for it.

 NRE Cost and Embedded System Designs